yudhisteer/Cleaning-Tables-with-Logistic-Regression/README.md

     Y_hat = sigmoid(Xb.dot(w))
 ```

+We will now see an example whereby we compare the weights of the **Bayes' solution** to the **Gradient Descent** ones.
+Which one would think would converge better?

 In summary:

 1. If we assume our data is Gaussian distributed with equal covariance then we can use the **Bayes' closed-form solution**.